Sooshiance/Royal_Shop/README.md

 ### dashboard app

-This app does not contain any models but, I'v added a `queries` module and put some good queries in it
+This app does not contain any models but, I'v added some `queries` module and put some good queries in
+it:

 - **`ProductQuery`**: This class have two queries, one for looking for out of stock products, the other for calculate that how many product is left in stock.